UofT-EcoSystem/rlscope/docs/host_config.rst

         [host]$ sudo service docker start

-4. Running the docker development environment
+4. Running the Docker development environment
 ---------------------------------------------
 The ``run_docker.py`` python script is used for building and running the docker development environment.
 In order to run this script on the host, you need to install some minimal "deployment" ``pip`` dependencies (:file:`requirements.deploy.txt`).